interrogator/corpkit/doc_visualise.md

 ### Kind of chart

-You can choose between line, area, pie and bar charts.
+You can choose between line, area, pie, bar or heat charts.

 ### Axis labels